Rules of Play

 Note: ‘Over-the-fence’ home runs beyond divisional limits are recorded as an out.

 • Uniform Rule – Teams are not required to have like-colored uniforms; Players without numbers will not be permitted to play.
 Players must wear appropriate pants or shorts.
-Yoga style pants or revealing shorts for men or women are not permitted.
+Revealing pants or shorts for men or women are not permitted.
 Umpires may ask offending players to change into appropriate sportswear.

-• Artificial noisemakers: Are not be permitted.
+• Artificial noisemakers: These are not be permitted.
 This includes, but is not limited to money shakers, horns, cowbells, and such other devices.
 Offending fans (either with offensive comments or noisemakers) will be asked to stop and teams may be subject to forfeit if fans are not kept under control.

 Protest: